JaskaranSingh2/3D-City-Visualizer/README.md

     - "show me art deco buildings"
     - "highlight culturally significant buildings"
 - **Ask Questions**: Use the AI chat interface to ask questions about the city and architecture
+- **Monitor API Usage**: View the API usage statistics in the bottom-right corner to track your usage and avoid hitting rate limits

 ## Project Structure